Team-Hyperion/Hyperion-server/doc/running.md

 - execution_path: Path to hyperion executable
 - arguments: Provided for [parameters](#parameters) in any order:

+To stop hyperion, type `stop` into the hyperion executable and press enter.

 For a step by step walkthrough, see [Detailed guide](#detailed-guide).

 ## Parameters